 You will complete an annotated bibliography of five relevant resources for your project.
-The articles/books should be listed in chronological order, use an established citation style of your choice, and should include brief (one long paragraph) annotations that both summarizes and analyze/evaluate the work (i.e. that includes your voice as the author).
-See slides in Canvas for tips on how to prepare annotated bibliographies.
+The articles/books should be listed in chronological order, use an established citation style of your choice, and should include brief (one long paragraph) annotations that both summarizes and analyze/evaluate the work (i.e., that includes your voice as the author).
+One of these sources must be a TED style talk video that you will find online, either about feminist thinking, or your research topic specifically.
+You will analyze this as a piece of public scholarship and pay attention to how the speakers engage ideas and narratives.
+We will discuss how to prepare annotated bibliographies in class.

-2. Project outline.
+2. Project outline/proposal OR Opinion piece.
 WEEK 7 (20 points, 20%)